008AjayRawat/NyTimeDemo/README.md

 ## INTRODUCTION

-NyTimesDemo App is a sample application in which you can get the news feeds for 1 day, 7 days or 30 days from NyTimes api.
+NyTimesDemo App is a sample application in which you can get the news feeds for 1 day, 7 days or 30 days from NyTimes API.

 ## ARCHITECTURE USED: MVVM